 Some prescribed medications have side effects that can increase a person’s risk for developing impulse control disorder and addiction.
 For instance, a 2014 study published in Pharmacology found that certain asthma medications can trigger mental health conditions such as depression and anxiety disorder — which in turn, increase the risk for impulse control disorder.
 Another study published in a 2013 issue of Medical Science Monitor found that medication used to treat malaria listed depression, anxiety, psychosis, and mood changes as side effects.

 If you currently take medications that might be contributing to impulse control disorder, consult with your physician about alternative treatments that can help you reverse or manage your condition.

-Or, call our helpline at to speak with a counselor who help you find treatment to manage impulse control and addiction disorders.
+Or, call our helpline at 800-598-5053 (Who Answers?) to speak with a counselor who help you find treatment to manage impulse control and addiction disorders.
 When combined with your dedication to stick to treatment, the right type of therapy can help you prevent certain impulses from affecting your life.